jeffreyjsung/jeffreyjsung.github.io/content/posts/enigma.md

     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
 ---
+## Summary
+{{< rawhtml >}}<a href="https://en.wikipedia.org/wiki/Enigma_machine" target="_blank">Here</a>{{< /rawhtml >}} is the Wikipedia page on Enigma machines if you are not familiar with them.

+This program simulates how they would work.
+There were several versions of the Enigma machines, and this program works for any kind (and even new ones you can make up).
+It takes an input of possible inital configurations of the machines and messages to encode or decode - an example is shown in the image above.